meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/git/README.md

 Each meveo module has a dedicated repository.

-# Cloning in meveo a remote git repository
+## Cloning in meveo a remote git repository

 You typically install an existing meveo module by cloning its git repository in meveo.
 In the admin console
 * go to "Configuration > Storages > Git repositories" and click the button `New`
 * input a code for the repo (that must be unique in your meveo instance)
 * input the branch you will uses (for instance on github master might not exist, type main)
+* Select if the dev mode is active (see section below)
 * input the `https` url of the remote origin, for instance `https://github.com/meveo-org/mv-elastic`
 * optionally enter a path in the drive where to store the repository (relative to root path of meveodata where all meveo files are stored and accessible via the menu `Execution > Filexplorer`), by default it is store in the `git` directory
 * If your repository requires authentication, input the username and password (for github it is a personal access token)